-For the study in the Proceedings of the National Academy of Sciences, the researchers recorded the movements of 1,540 passengers and 41 crew members, and found that 38 percent of people never left their seats and 38 percent got up just once.
+According to the study in the Proceedings of the National Academy of Sciences, the researchers recorded the movements of 1,540 passengers and 41 crew members.
+They found that 38 percent of people never left their seats and 38 percent got up just once.
 Only 43 percent of people sitting by the window seat got up, but 62 percent of middle seat occupants and 80 percent of those on the aisle got up at least once.

 The result?
 The 14 people closest to the fellow in the middle of the plane have the highest likelihood of being affected.
 Folks sitting on aisle seats also are more at risk.
 But, then the risk shrinks quickly beyond that.

 And, exactly how dirty are planes after a flight?
 The researchers found – based on samples from airplane surfaces before and after passengers boarded – that of the 229 samples collected, not a single one showed any evidence of the 18 common respiratory viruses, which means they’re usually pretty clean.

 How to prevent the spread of a disease